AXA Health Insurance Singapore

 Frequently Asked Questions

-Is the AXA Shield payable by MediSave?
+Is the HSBC Life Shield payable by MediSave?

-- Yes, like all other Integrated Shield Plans, the AXA Shield insurance plan is payable by MediSave.
+Yes, like all other Integrated Shield Plans, the HSBC Life Shield insurance plan is payable by MediSave.
 If you are using your MediSave to pay for your Integrated Shield Plan (IP), do note that there are Additional Withdrawal Limit – you can only use S$300 from your MediSave to pay for your IP if you are 40 years old or younger (on your next birthday), S$600 if you are aged 41 to 70, and S$900 if you are 71 years and above.
 Also, you can only have 1 Integrated Shield Plan at any one time.

-- Yes, as with all health insurance plans, your premiums will increase with age due to the increased probability of health conditions and medical services expenses' continual inflation.
-For AXA Shield, premiums start from S$167 for ages 1 to 18, S$174 for ages 21 to 25, S$221 for ages 26 to 30, S$286 fo ages 31 to 35, S$299 for ages 36 to 40, S$600 for ages 41 to 45, and so on.
+Yes, as with all health insurance plans, your premiums will increase with age due to the increased probability of health conditions and medical services expenses' continual inflation.
+For HSBC Life Shield, premiums start from approximately S$147 for ages 1 to 18, S$253 for ages 21 to 30, S$394 for ages 31 to 40, $530 for ages 41 to 45, and so on.

-- No, in Singapore, you are only allowed to have 1 Integrated Shield Plan at any given point in time to supplement your MediShield Life plan, regardless of which insurance company you are insured by.
+No, in Singapore, you are only allowed to have 1 Integrated Shield Plan at any given point in time to supplement your MediShield Life plan, regardless of which insurance company you are insured by.

 Is the quoted premium an additional amount I have to pay besides my MediShield Life plan?

-- It depends – some insurers present their Integrated Shield Plan premiums with MediShield Life premiums included to give you an overview of the price.
+It depends – some insurers present their Integrated Shield Plan premiums with MediShield Life premiums included to give you an overview of the price.
 Some insurance companies, however, split up both the premiums of MediShield Life and their Integrated Shield Plans' premiums into separate columns.
 Do check the fine print of the premiums table to check if MediShield Life's premiums have been included.